Grid diagrams and Heegaard Floer invariants: Sparse grid diagrams

 We require that the quantity $\G$ is well-defined, i.e., it should not depend on $D$, but only on the pair $\p'$.
-For this to be true, we need to ensure that the addition of a periodic domain to $D$ does not change $\G$.
-This can be arranged by a judicious choice of the quantities $\alpha_{u,v}$, for $u, v \in \{1, \dots, n-k\}$.
-Indeed, the only generators of the space of periodic domains that have not been already accounted for are those of the form: column minus row though some $O$ not marked for destabilization.
-Note that there is a permutation $\sigma$ of $\{1, \dots, n-k\}$ such that the unmarked $O$'s are in the squares $s_{u\sigma(u)}$.
-There are $n-k$ conditions that we need to impose on $\alpha_{u,v}$, namely
+For this to be true, in view of Lemma~\ref{lem:EquivEnhanced}, we need to ensure that the addition of a periodic domain to $D$ (of the kinds listed in Definition~\ref{def:EquivEnhanced}) does not change $\G$.
+We have already made sure that $\G$ is unaffected by adding: \begin{itemize} \item Periodic domains of type (a) corresponding to free $O_{i_l}$ marked for destabilization; that is, the column minus the row through some $O_{i_l}$; \item Periodic domains of type (c), that is, columns through the $O_{i_l}$'s. \end{itemize} We are left with the periodic domains of type (a) that correspond to free $O$'s not marked for destabilization, and periodic domains of type (b).
+Note that those of type (b) are linear combinations of domains of the following form: a column minus a row through the same linked $O$ marking.

+By a judicious choice of the quantities $\alpha_{u,v}$, for $u, v \in \{1, \dots, n-k\}$, we will actually arrange for something slightly stronger than what we need.
+We will make it so that $\G$ is unaffected by adding any domain of the form: a column minus row though some $O$ not marked for destabilization.